Humanitarian response

 Funds from the HEF are allocated to crises that meet a range of criteria, based on recommendations from the HEF Panel.
 The panel is made up of representatives from humanitarian aid organisations based in Scotland: British Red Cross, Christian Aid, Islamic Relief, Mercy Corps, Oxfam, Save the Children, SCIAF and Tearfund.

 The HEF Panel meets regularly to assess global crises and advise on how our funding would have the greatest impact.
-We have appointed the Disasters Emergency Committee (DEC) secretariat to support the HEF Panel.
+Between 2017 and 2026, the Disasters Emergency Committee (DEC) secretariat support the administration of the HEF Panel.

-In early 2025, our approach to humanitarian emergency funding will be reviewed by an independent consultant.
-The report will be published on this website.
+In 2025, we commissioned a review of our approach to humanitarian emergency funding by an independent consultant.
+The review and our response were published in March 2026.

 Humanitarian Emergency Fund: annual report 2023-2024